What are microservices, and what is a microservices architecture?

 Microservices and DevOps

 DevOps combines tasks between application and system operations teams.
-With increased communications between developers and operations staff, an IT team is able to better create and manage infrastructure.
-IT operations ensure budgeting for capacities, operational tasks, upgrades and more.
+Increased communications between developers and operations staff enables an IT team to better create and manage infrastructure.
+IT operations budgets for capacities, operational tasks, upgrades and more.
 Developers and application teams can manage databases, servers, software and hardware used in production.

-Teamwork and collaboration between development and operations teams are needed in order to support the lifecycle of microservices, lending itself to DevOps teams.
-It's also why experienced DevOps teams are well-equipped for employing microservice-type architectures in software development projects.
+Microservices lifecycle support requires teamwork and collaboration between development and operations teams, which lends itself to how DevOps teams operate.
+Experienced DevOps teams are well-equipped to employ microservices-type architectures in software development projects.

 SOA is a software architecture where each of its services utilizes protocols.
 This enables users to combine functionalities and form applications built from previous services.
-SOA has been the standard development practice for nearly two decades.
-However, the resourcefulness of SOA comes into question when working with cloud computing.
-With the cloud, SOA lacks scalability and slows down with work request changes, limiting application development.
+SOA has been a standard development practice for nearly two decades.
+However, the resourcefulness of SOA runs into challenges with cloud computing, where it lacks scalability and slows down with work request changes, which limits application development.

 Many developers find microservices to be a more granular approach to SOA.
-Proponents of the SOA model believe that the microservice architecture is the natural evolution of SOA needed in order to accommodate cloud computing and meet increasing demands for faster software development cycles.
+Proponents of the SOA model believe that the microservices architecture is the natural evolution of SOA to accommodate cloud computing and meet increasing demands for faster software development cycles.

-Others believe microservices are a more platform-agnostic approach to application development and, therefore, should have a unique name.
-This group could argue SOA lives on in the layers of microservice management.
+Others believe microservices is a more platform-agnostic approach to application development and, therefore, should have a unique name.
+This group could argue SOA lives on in the layers of microservices management.

 Microservices and containers

-A container is an individual and executable package of software, including all of the dependencies that are needed to function independently.
+A container is an individual and executable package of software, including all of the dependencies required to function independently.
 Containers are separated from the rest of the software surrounding them, and many containers can be employed in the same environment.
-In a microservice architecture, each service is individually containerized under the same environment, such as the same or related servers.
+In a microservices architecture, each service is individually containerized under the same environment, such as the same or related servers.

 A virtual machine (VM) can be used as an alternative to containers to create microservices.
 A VM simulates computer systems to produce functionalities of a physical computer.
 Each service could potentially utilize a VM to host an intended feature.
-However, VMs are often avoided for microservices because of the individual operating system (OS) and other overhead needed for each VM.
-Containers are much more resource-efficient because only the underlying code and related dependencies are required to operate the service.
+However, VMs typically are not ideal for microservices because each requires an individual operating system and other overhead.
+Containers are much more resource-efficient because they require only the underlying code and related dependencies to operate the service.

-Microservice architecture can alleviate some security issues that arise with monolithic applications.
+A microservices architecture can alleviate some security issues that arise with monolithic applications.
 Microservices simplify security monitoring because the various parts of an application are isolated.
 A security breach could happen in one section without affecting other areas of the project.
-Microservices provide resistance against distributed denial-of-service (DDoS) attacks when used with containers by minimizing an infrastructure takeover with too many server requests.
+Microservices provide resistance against distributed denial-of-service attacks when used with containers by minimizing an infrastructure takeover with too many server requests.

-However, there are still challenges when securing microservices applications, including:
+However, there are still challenges when securing microservices applications, including the following: